jawn/visualstudio2019-discuss/.github/ISSUE_TEMPLATE/missing-extension.md

 ---
-name: Extension not available for Visual Studio 2019
+name: Missing extension
-about: Describe this issue template's purpose here.
+about: Extension not available/supported with Visual Studio 2019
 title: ''
 labels: extension
 assignees: ''